Reconstruction of convex bodies from moments: Notation and preliminaries

 In Section~\ref{SecStab}, we derive stability results for convex bodies in the unit square.
 In this context, it turns out to be natural and useful to introduce Legendre moments in addition to geometric moments.
+Let $\langle\cdot,\cdot\rangle$ be the scalar product on $L^2([0,1]^2)$.
 The shifted and normalized Legendre polynomials $L_i \colon [0,1] \rightarrow \R, i \in \N_0$, are obtained by applying the Gram-Schmidt orthonormalization to $1,x,x^2, \dots $, and the products of Legendre polynomials

 form an orthonormal basis of $L^2([0,1]^2)$.
 For a convex body $K \subset [0,1]^2$, we define the Legendre moments of $K$ as

 for $i,j \in \N_0$.